Running EFT-hedron with null constraints at loop level: Upper bounds on and from full unitarity

 The structure of the bounds obtained in tree-level EFT is such that the ratios of all couplings, such as $g_3/g_2,~g_4/g_2$ do not depend on $g_2$ (recall that here we are dealing with dimensionless couplings after taking the cutoff scale $\Lambda=1$).
 In mathematical terms, this property can be expressed as the fact that $g$-geometry is projective, as well as $a$-geometry.
 However, if one includes full unitarity conditions for partial waves, $a$-geometry becomes non-projective \cite{Chiang:2022ltp}.
 In this Section, we include EFT loops and obtain the bound on $g_2$ taking into account the full unitarity of the UV theory.

 For loop-level bounds, the projective property is additionally destroyed by the loop corrections to the EFT operators, meaning that the bounds will generally depend on the value of \( g_2 \).
 One way to see it is to find an upper bound on \( g_2 \).
 Previous works \cite{Caron-Huot:2020cmc,Chiang:2022ltp} using different methods obtained the same upper bounds on \( g_2 \), relying on the full unitarity condition and the \( k = 4 \) null constraint.
 In our approach, we adopt the Minkowski sum method from \cite{Chiang:2022ltp}.
-We show that with the modified null constraint \eqref{null}, the upper bound on \( g_2 \) is significantly changed.
+However, in the \( d = 5,6 \) cases, the modified \( n=4 \) null constraints involve both \( g_2 \) and \( g_3 \), which necessitates performing a Minkowski sum in a three-dimensional space.
+This computation is analytically challenging, but the bounds on \( g_2 \) and \( g_3 \) can be obtained numerically using linear programming techniques, as discussed in \cite{Chiang:2022jep}.
+Therefore, in this chapter, we neglect the terms proportional to \( g_3 \) in order to derive an analytical bound on \( g_2 \).
+We show that with the modified null constraint, the upper bound on \( g_2 \) is significantly changed.